aaronzhan0906/Simulation-Exchange/README.md

 <br>

-## Datastructure of Matching Engine
+## Data Structure of Matching Engine
 * **SortedDict**
     * Automatically sorts a dictionary based on price.
     * Retrieve the minimum/maximum price in O(1).